plindborg/owc/privacy_focus_island.md

 - No analytics, advertising, or tracking SDKs are used.
 - No data is sent to any servers.

-## Sharing
-When you export or share a video, you choose where to share it.
-Foucs Island does not receive a copy.

 ## Contact
 If you have questions, contact us at: offworldcolonies73@gmail.com